Dhruvi-Lodhavia/Vastr-GAN/FY-GAN/README.md

 ```

 ### Datasets Preparation
-  - Our Dataset consists of images and their corresponding descriptions of 9 categories present in Indian Fashion :
+  - Our Indian Fashion Dataset consists of images and their corresponding descriptions divided into 9 categories :
     - Kurta
     - Kurti
     - Nehru Jacket